Wedenborg/FermentationBox/README.md

 * 1 Raspberry pi power supply
 * 1 DHT11 sensor
 * 1 4 relay module (2PH63083A)
 * 1 Heating mat
 * 1 Humidifier
 * 1 LCD display
 * 2 fans, one for the fermentation box and one for cooling hardware box
 * 1 USB B to USB micro cable (approx. 2m)
 * Wires
 * perforated baking tray (approx. 40x30 cm)
+* 4 stands to lift the baking tray off the heating mat

 ### To be implemented:

-* More efficient control system
+* More efficient control system -> It would be cool with a kalmanfilter or something!

+### Known issues that I do not know how to solve:
+* The humidifier turns on and off with a pulse signal.
+Sometimes something failes during start up, such that the humidifier is out of sync. \n I think I should replace the humidifier with one that has a real on/off switch and not just a pulse.

 ### Modify rc.local to run on start up: